The 9 best facial sunscreens that you'll actually look forward to applying every day

 A selection of the facial sunscreens we tested for this guide

 The most important thing any sunscreen can do is offer robust protection.
-So, it goes without saying that of the dozens of products we tested for this guide, we ensured every single one was from a reputable brand offering well-formulated, trustworthy products to defend the skin from UV damage.
+So, it goes without saying that of the dozens of products we tested for this guide, we ensured every single one was from a reputable brand offering well-formulated, trustworthy products to defend the skin from UV damage – and carried a minimum SPF level of 30.

-We also looked for a solid ingredients list, skincare benefits, user-friendly packaging, and a texture and appearance that was genuinely comfortable to wear every day.
-Every product was tested for several days during various weather conditions and daily activities, in order to see which formulas came out on top.
+We also looked for a solid ingredients list, skincare benefits, user-friendly packaging and textures and appearances that meant a formula was genuinely comfortable to wear every day.
+Every product was tested for several days during various weather conditions and through daily activities to observe which ones truly performed best.

 How to choose the best facial sunscreen for you